Healthdirect Free Australian health advice you can count on.

 • Hypoglycaemia is when you have too little glucose (sugar) in your blood.

-• Symptoms of a hypo include trembling, feeling lightheaded, sweating or irritability.
+• Symptoms of a hypo include feeling shaky, light-headedness, sweating and irritability.

-• If hypoglycaemia gets worse, you can become unconscious.
+• If hypoglycaemia gets worse, you can become unconscious or have a seizure and will need emergency care.

 What is hypoglycaemia?

-Hypoglycaemia (hypo), is when you have diabetes and have too little glucose (sugar) in your blood.
-A blood glucose level lower than 4 mmol/L is considered hypoglycaemic.
+Hypoglycaemia (hypo) is when you have too little glucose (sugar) in your blood.
+A blood glucose level lower than 4 mmol/L is considered hypoglycaemia.

 What symptoms are related to hypoglycaemia?

-Hypoglycaemia can affect different people in different ways.
-If you have diabetes you will learn over time how it feels for you.
+Hypoglycaemia affects different people in different ways.
+If you have diabetes, you will learn over time how it feels for you.

 If you are having a hypo, you might: